stilldavid/userland-book/version_control/index.md

 <!-- end -->

 And in fact, as of mid-2014, it's still pretty common.
-Any number of the smarter people you know probably have desktops full of folder icons full of still _other_ folder icons named things like `version_six_KEEP` which in turn are full of files called things like `use_this_one.jpg`.
-Still, the last decade or so has seen a widespread realization in the technical community that this is a problem better solved by software.
+Any number of smart people you know probably have desktops full of folder icons full of still _other_ folder icons named things like `version_six_KEEP` which in turn are full of files called things like `use_this_one.jpg`.
+Still, the last decade or so has seen a widespread realization in the technical world that this is a problem for software.

-The software in question is variously known as revision tracking, source code management, version control, and probably half a dozen other things.
-As some of the terms might lead you to expect, it's overwhelmingly designed with programmers in mind, and it mostly works with the kinds of text files that programmers rely on.
+The software in question is variously known as revision tracking, source code management, revision version control, and probably half a dozen other things.
+As some of the terms suggest, it's overwhelmingly designed with programmers in mind, and it works best with the kinds of text files that programmers rely on.
 Because it's built by and for people with an inordinately high tolerance for jargon and complexity, it tends towards weird interfaces (even by the standards of the command line) and confusing vocabulary.

-If you're writing programs in any serious way, you should be using version control for anything bigger than a few lines of code.
-Being able to reason about change across time is essential to your work, and explicit visibility of the changes you're making at any given time is astonishingly useful.
+If you're writing programs in any serious way, you should probably be using version control.

-{work in progress}
+{this chapter a work in progress}